mylonasc/tf_gnns/README.md

 It is inspired largely from [DeepMind paper](https://arxiv.org/abs/1806.01261) where a library was also open-sourced [original graph_nets library](https://github.com/deepmind/graph_nets)

 The `tf_gnns` library has no external dependencies except tensorflow 2.x (there is no support for tf 1.x sessions-based computation).
-It implements some alternative design constraints from `graph_nets` taking advantage of some conviniences keras provides.
+It implements some alternative design constraints from `graph_nets` taking advantage of some facilities keras provides to make complex models easily and without large drops in performance.

-In `tf_gnns` there are few restrictions on what may a node function, an edge function and an aggregation function.
-Moreover, very few sanity checks are performed so it's possibly easier to make a mistake if you do not know what you are doing exactly!
+In `tf_gnns` there are not many restrictions on what may a node function, an edge function and an aggregation function.
+Moreover, very few sanity checks are performed so it is possibly easier to make a mistake if you do not know what you are doing exactly.
 Nevertheless, it is potentially easier to implement advanced features while (potentially) having better supervision on what is going on if you are familiar with the functional API of `tf.keras` (hence *hackable*).

 # Examples